 Americans value the dependable delivery of their mail.

-Unfortunately, the United States Postal Service (USPS) has seen reduced revenues in recent decades because of competition with private express carriers, innovations in delivery services, and dramatically oscillating fuel prices.
+Unfortunately, the United States Postal Service (USPS) has seen reduced revenues in recent decades coupled with rising operational costs.
+The result has been changes to cores USPS services.

 Centralized delivery may require developers to incur increased costs in the form of land to be used for the units themselves, as well as for access and parking, and possibly other safety and security features, none of which will be provided by the USPS.
 And centralized delivery can be particularly problematic for projects that are already underway.

 In many cases the USPS has failed to adequately notify developers, engineers, surveyors, planning and zoning administrators, home owners, or home owners associations of this change in policy, thus necessitating the redesign of subdivisions that have already been approved or are under construction.

 There has been inconsistent and uneven application of the POM by local postmasters or district designees and the POM does not provide adequate guidance as to when alternative delivery modes may be approved.

 The POM also fails to address who has the responsibility to maintain centralized delivery structures and under what circumstances.

 Finally, USPS customers don't like and don't want this change.
 People want their mail delivered to their home.
 In 2015, the USPS conducted a national survey, along with the market research firm Gallup and Professor Michael Bradley of George Washington University's Department of Economics.
 The survey found that among the different services provided by USPS, consumers and businesses place the highest value on maintaining delivery to the door and/or curb, rather than delivery to cluster boxes or parcel lockers.

 NAHB urges the USPS to maintain the option of curbside or sidewalk delivery in new residential developments.
 NAHB actively opposes any effort by the USPS to mandate cluster mailbox delivery as the “preferred” method of delivery in new residential developments.